Azure/acr/docs/custom-domain/README.md

 **Important - Using a custom domain in Azure Container Registry is a private preview feature.**

-**The Azure Container Registry team is not currently accepting new customers for this private preview.
-The feature will be made more widely available in the future.**

 **If your registry has already been enabled for a custom domain and you need support, please open an issue in this repository.**

 Every ACR is accessed using its login server.
 If you have a registry called `myregistry`, you access it using its default hostname, `myregistry.azurecr.io` (in Azure Public Cloud.)
 As a customer belonging to an organization, you may prefer to access your registry using a custom domain that is associated with your organization, for instance, `container-registry.contoso.com`.